Paul Warner (judge)

-Paul Michael Warner (born 1949) is an American federal magistrate judge for the United States District Court for the District of Utah.
+Paul Michael Warner (born June 11, 1949) is an American lawyer who served as a United States magistrate judge for the United States District Court for the District of Utah.
 He was appointed to this position on February 19, 2006.
+He retired in 2020.

 Early life and education

-Warner was born in 1949 in Seattle, Washington.
+Paul Michael Warner was born on June 11, 1949 in Seattle.
 He grew up in Salt Lake City, Utah and graduated from East High School.
 He then served a two-year mission in the Philippines for the Church of Jesus Christ of Latter-day Saints.
 Warner received his Bachelor of Arts degree in English from Brigham Young University (BYU) in 1973.
 He graduated in the charter class of the J. Reuben Clark Law School at BYU in 1976.
 He received a Master's degree in Public Administration from the Marriott School of Management at BYU in 1984.
 He teaches at the BYU law school as an adjunct professor, teaching criminal trial practice, among other classes.

 Legal career

 Military service

 After graduating from law school, Warner served six years as a trial lawyer in the Judge Advocate General Corps of the United States Navy, acting as both prosecutor and defense counsel, and eventually becoming Department Head and Chief Defense Counsel of the Naval JAG in San Diego.
 He continued his military service and was in the Judge Advocate General Branch of the Utah Army National Guard for 25 years.
 He retired in 2006 and currently is a Colonel and the State Staff Judge Advocate.
 He received the Legion of Merit and the Army Meritorious Service Medal with two oak leaf clusters in recognition of his long-term service, including his work in mobilizing members of the Guard for service in Operation Desert Storm.